PasupathyDeva/archdiag_ai_agent/steering/archdiag.md

 Monitoring

-Use swimlanes when multiple platforms exist.
+Use visual grouping containers (rounded rectangles with colored borders) when multiple platforms exist.

 ---